allo-protocol/allo-sdk-workshop-1/README.md

   # Checkout the start branch
   git checkout start

-  cd project
+  cd starter
-  # You should now be in the /projec directory
+  # You should now be in the /starter directory
 ```

 - [3 mins] Install dependencies with bun/yarn install.